anrivoci/react-boilerplate/README.md

 # React + TypeScript + Vite Boilerplate

 This React + TypeScript + Vite boilerplate is designed to kickstart your projects with a modern front-end architecture.
-It includes essential features like a language provider for internationalization, authentication provider for managing user sessions, and Axios interceptors for handling API requests seamlessly.
+It includes essential features like a language provider for internationalization, authentication provider for managing user sessions, and Axios/@tanstak/react-query interceptors for handling API requests seamlessly.

 ## Features

-- **Language Provider**: Integrated provider for managing application languages and translations.
+- **Language Provider**: An integrated provider designed for seamless management of application languages and translations.
-- **Authentication Provider**: Pre-configured provider for handling user authentication and sessions.
+- **Authentication Provider**: A pre-configured provider that simplifies user authentication and session management.
+- **RoutesProvider**: Utilizes the latest features of @tanstack/react-router to efficiently manage application routing.
-- **Axios Interceptors**: Built-in interceptors for managing HTTP requests and responses efficiently.
+- **Axios Interceptors**: Built-in interceptors that streamline the management of HTTP requests and responses.
-- **RoutesProvider**: Uses the latest updates and features of react-router-dom for managing routes efficiently.
+- **React Query**: Leverages the latest capabilities of @tanstack/react-query to optimize caching and handling of network requests.
+- **HeadlessUI & TailwindCss**: Pre-installed libraries offering headless components alongside opportunity for customizable styles for enhanced project design.

 ## Getting Started

 Follow these steps to get started with the project:

 - Clone the repository.
-- Install dependencies with `npm install`.
+- Install dependencies with `yarn install`.
-- Start the development server with `npm run dev`.
+- Start the development server with `yarn dev`.

-## Current LogIn Credentials
+## Current Login Credentials

 - **username:** emilys
 - **password:** emilyspass